 Unless the operating agreement provides otherwise, most of the states consider an LLC as a member-managed company by default.

 Becoming a Partner (Member) in an LLC

 You become a member of an LLC if your name is included in the articles of organization, filed with and approved by, the secretary of state or other designated agency of the state government.

 If you're not a founding member of an LLC and would like to be added as one, you must seek its approval.
 The LLC operating agreement usually contains procedures for adding and removing members.

 If there are no specific rules in the operating agreement for adding new members, you must convene a meeting of the members, and amend the operating agreement to make provisions for addition of members.

 If you need help with an LLC partner, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.